-- 'Medical Defense' for Per Se Limits: Recognizing there is inadequate evidence equating per se limits to impairment for medical cannabis use, legally authorized medical cannabis patients who follow safe-use guidelines and demonstrate no signs of impairment to their driving ability should receive a carve-out medical defense from per se related charges. - Reasonable Suspicion and Grounds: A re-evaluation of what indicators establish reasonable suspicion and reasonable grounds for the collection of bodily fluids must be considered.
-Reasonable suspicion and grounds should be based on impairment not previous use of cannabis or drugs in one's body.
+- 'Medical Defense' for Per Se Limits: Recognizing there is inadequate evidence equating per se limits to impairment for medical cannabis use, legally authorized medical cannabis patients who follow safe-use guidelines and show no signs of impairment to their driving ability should receive a carve-out medical exemption/defense from per se related charges. - Reasonable Grounds: A re-evaluation of what indicators establish 'reasonable grounds' for the collection of impaired driving evidence must be considered and made transparent to the public as part of a robust public education campaign.
+For example, neither the smell of cannabis or simply stating one used medical cannabis days prior are indicators of actual impairment alone.